mikegehard/ai-assisted-agile-agents/prompts/pairProgrammingSystem.md

    - Confirm branch creation and status
    - Switch to the feature branch

+### 2. Understanding the requirements
+Before starting work:
+1. Explain the problem statement and requirements
+2. Explain the tests that we need to write
+3. Explain the code that we need to write

 ### 2. Test-Driven Development Cycle
 For each feature/change:
 1. **Test First (Red)**
    - Check for any test file changes before starting
    - If there are no changes, propose test cases before implementation